purplesyringa/site/blog/log-is-non-monotonic-in-php-and-lua/index.md

 To be clear, this is **not** the usual floating-point inaccuracy.
 Everyone already knows floating-point operations are imprecise and it wouldn't be fun to blog about.
 This example was deliberately engineered to trigger something different.

 It would be completely natural if the produced result indicated $\log_a x = \log_b x$ instead of $<$: not all real numbers can be exactly represented as floats, so rounding can cause close results to appear equal.
 In fact, on the same numbers, Python's `math.log` produces the "equals" result.
 In PHP, however, the result somehow *flips*.
 And in Lua, too!
-But not in Rust or C#.
+But not in Rust, or C#, or even LuaJIT.
 All on the same machine and OS!
 How come?

 Also note that I'm only changing the base: if I also changed the argument, I would find lots of counterexamples that work in any language, e.g.: